What are the other Names for this Condition? (Also known as/Synonyms)

 - Individuals living in or traveling to these regions (lower sonoran life zone) may be affected, since the fungus is endemic to this region

-What are the Risk Factors of Acute Pulmonary Coccidioidomycosis?
+What are the Risk Factors for Acute Pulmonary Coccidioidomycosis?
 (Predisposing Factors)

 The risk factors for Acute Pulmonary Coccidioidomycosis include: